 As will be seen from the attached syllabus, candidates are expected to demonstrate their ability in singing, both prepared and unprepared work, aural and sight-reading tests and general musicianship.
 They will also be expected to demonstrate a sound knowledge of the Bible and Liturgy.
 Examiners are RSCM validated.

 NB: Prerequisite for entry to RSCM Gold Award

 Holders of the Bishops' Chorister Award (Junior) at Merit or Distinction level achieved in 2003 and 2004 no longer have the prerequisite for entry to the RSCM Gold Award since 31st December 2006.

 Successful candidates will be presented with a certificate and be entitled to wear the Award's medallion.
 The certificate will also reflect whether the candidate has met the required criteria for Merit (Commended) or a Distinction (Highly Commended), as defined in the syllabus.

-The entry fee for 2017 remains at £20 per candidate.
+The entry fee for 2018 is £25 per candidate.
 The current cost of a medallion is £15.

 Currently, all entries must be made via the Administrator, NOT via RSCM as stated on the form as this facility has not yet been set up for RSCM-EEL.

 Cheques should be made payable to "Bishops’ Chorister Award”

 For any further information please contact the Administrator:

 Sample Exam Materials for Aural Awareness and Sight-reading